RonLek/ALPR-and-Identification-for-Indian-Vehicles/README.md

 ![OCR Final](/results/ocrfinal.png)

 ## Part 3 - Web Application (Finals)
 The number plate detected by the model and recognized by the OCR engine is now stored in the MongoDB database.
 The appication built would have a Node.js backend and would be deployed using Docker.
 The `vehicle.py` script located in `scripts/vehicle.py` smartly (it bypasses the captcha on the website ;) ) fetches all the vehicle details such as Vehicle Owner Name, vehicle color, chassis number, PUC, Insurance and other details.

-Make sure you have the dependencies installed and have changed the paths to the Teserract file and the webdriver appropriately.
+Make sure you have the dependencies installed and have changed the paths to the webdriver appropriately.
 Execute the script as follows replacing the "Number_plate_without_spaces" with the entire number plate:

 ```
 python vehicle.py Number_plate_without_spaces